gheinzer/python-telegram-api/README.md

 ## Methods
 ### Send a Text Message
-You can send a Text message using the `bot.sendTextMessage()`
+You can send a Text message using the `bot.sendTextMessage()` Returns a dictionary with the response and the status code of the request as an integer.
 #### Syntax:
 ```python
 bot.sendTextMessage(chat_id, text[, disable_web_page_preview = False, disable_notification = False, reply_to_message_id = None, allow_sending_without_reply = True, parse_mode = `MarkdownV2`])